jmlden36/Mr-Rogers-Neighborhood/README.md

 Code: inputChangeToRangeArray(4)
 Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4"

+Test: "It should return 'Please input a number' if the input is anything but a number"
+Code: inputChangeToRangeArray("hi")
+Expected Output: "Please input a number"

 Describe: changeRangeArray()

 Test: "It should take the inputted array and declare a new array with the inputted array's values"